FelisDevelopment/FelisDevelopment.github.io/docs/fd_hud/Optional/compass.md

 ---
-title: (optional) Compass as an item
+title: Compass as an item
 ---

 ## Default